Quick Reference

 • All attached axes are also disabled (if live) and deleted.

-• This function will fail, if this axis group is under control by another URScript program.
+• This function will fail, if this axis group is under control by another URScript function.

 Parameters